sr39/gizmo-debug/scripts/gizmo_documentation.md

 + [MESHOID](https://github.com/omgspace/meshoid): Useful Python module for analyzing particle data.
 Computes neighbour lists, smoothing lengths and meshless derivatives just like GIZMO, and has methods for kernel-to-grid deposition for slice/projection plots.
 This is extremely useful when you want to do something like re-construct the gradients of some field (say, density) in post-processing, which weren't saved by the outputs directly.
 Its also a great tool for actual plotting and analysis.

++ [PynBody](https://ascl.net/1305.002), [PyGadgetReader](https://ascl.net/1411.001), [SPHGR](https://ascl.net/1502.012), and [PyGad](https://ascl.net/code/v/1569) are all python modules designed for easy reading and interaction with the simulation outputs.
+These are general analysis tools which have a variety of functionality associated with them.
+[YT](http://yt-project.org/), as described above, also has these tools (in addition to its pure visualization functions).

 <a name="faqs-generalsupercomputing"></a>